 - While oven heats, cube and prepare tofu (be sure it is as dry as possible per notes below).

-- Whisk together 3 Tbsp Sweet Thai Chili Sauce (reserve the remaining sauce), salt, soy sauce, rice vinegar, toasted and toasted sesame oil.
+- Whisk together 3 tablespoon Sweet Thai Chili Sauce (reserve the remaining sauce), salt, soy sauce, rice vinegar, toasted and toasted sesame oil.
 Combine with tofu and gently fold together to coat.

 - Sprinkle cornstarch over tofu and then gently stir until cornstarch evenly coats all of the tofu (don’t worry if some gathers in the bottom of the bowl).